NH Web Site Design

 Photography:

 Text impresses the search engines, but photos and graphics impress users.
 Today's users are increasingly sophisticated.
 Make sure that your site is sufficiently attractive so no one has a reason to doubt your credibility or quality of services.
-The rule of thumb is, the higher the quality or cost of the product or service, the more attractive the web site needs to be.
+The rule of thumb is, the higher the quality or cost of the product or service being sold, the more attractive the web site needs to be.

-Much 'stock' photography is available, possibly millions of images.
+Much 'stock' photography is available, many millions of images.
 Fees are inexpensive but the time to view them, and select just the right one(s) can be enormous.
 And if you have a nice bed and breakfast in a scenic location, stock photography just can't communicate your uniqueness.
 Seriously consider a commercial photographer.
 Today's digital cameras do a great job at capturing images, but a poor job in subtly lighting them ~ and that's the magic the professional brings.
+Of course if you are a Photoshop wiz, that's less of an issue.

 Some sites we like and use: